The Park Centre for Mental Health: Female Recreation Area

 The former female recreation area is situated in the western corner of the site.
 The area is bounded by Woogaroo Creek to the south and the Brisbane River to the north and is visually separated from the main hospital complex by bushland and mature plantings.
-Most of the area is now part of Wolston Park Golfcourse.
+Most of the area is now part of Wolston Park Golf Course.
 The major building in the area is the cafeteria (1955, now golf clubhouse), a low-set brick building with a hipped roof and brick chimney.
 It overlooks the grounds and the river and has a lightweight steel roof over a terrace on the north elevation.
 A bowling green, shelter shed and tennis court are located to the north of the building.

 Wacol Repatriation Pavilion

 The Wacol Repatriation Pavilion comprises Wards A, B and C, Kitchen Block, Recreation Hall and Recreation Grounds and is located between Barrett Drive and Wolston Park Road.

 Wards A and B (1948) are two similar U-shaped blocks that back onto Wolston Park Road.
 They are constructed of cream brick with hipped, corrugated colourbond steel roofs with boxed eaves.
 The wings of the buildings enclose grassy courtyards, which are surrounded by verandahs.
 The Kitchen Block (1948) is located in the middle of the Wacol Repatriation Pavilion complex, between Wards A and B. It is two-storeyed and is constructed of the same cream brick with corrugated colourbond steel roof with fleche.
 It has an open-fronted canteen at the front of the building (facing northeast), opening via folding timber doors onto a terraced lawn area.
 The rear of the building is accessed by a service driveway from Wolston Park Road.
 Ward C (1948) is H-shaped in plan and is also constructed of cream brick with a hipped, corrugated colourbond steel roof.
 It is located at the end of Barrett Drive and has a roofed terrace on the northwest elevation.
 The Recreation Hall is located to the north of Ward C. The grounds consist of a mix of evenly sloped lawns with trees randomly planted between the buildings.
 Clumps of Oleander bushes are formally spaced along both sides of the lower entry drive.
-A cricket oval (1954-5) is located to the southeast of the complex.
+A cricket oval (1954–5) is located to the southeast of the complex.
 The cricket oval has a white painted picket perimeter fence and a timber sight-screen.